momin-mostafa/combination_in-list/README.md

 # Combination
-This is a python script witch finds the combination in 2 lists that sums up to a target number
+This is a python script witch finds the combination in a list that sums up to a target number